tumblr/docs/api.md

 The next segment of the URI path depends on the type of request you want to make.
 For example, getting blog data or to make a post on a blog uses the `/v2/blog/{blog-identifier}/...` endpoint, so the full URL would be `https://api.tumblr.com/v2/blog/{blog-identifier}/...`

 See the different Methods sections below for complete details on the available routes.

+### Request User Agent

+The `User-Agent` header is required and every application is expected to use a consistent value across requests.
+Your application may be suspended if it uses a variety of values for the `User-Agent` header.

 ### Request Content Types